bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Update JavaScript resources and build process for native image - 05/15/2025
+Updated the JavaScript resources and build process to ensure proper integration with the native image:
+1. Modified prisma.js to be the output of the main project's jsMain compilation
+2. Added a new task in build.gradle.kts to copy the output of jsBrowserProductionWebpack to replace prisma.js
+3. Updated the JVM code to load prisma.js from the classpath instead of a hardcoded file path
+4. Verified that client.js is correctly copied to the desktop module's resources/js directory
+5. Confirmed that client.js is correctly linked in the jsMain logic through ScriptLoader
+6. Attempted to build the native image in the desktop module

+These changes ensure that the JavaScript resources are properly integrated with the native image build process.
+The prisma.js file is now generated from the main project's JS compilation, making it more maintainable and consistent with the rest of the codebase.
+The JVM code now loads prisma.js from the classpath, which works both in development and when running as a native image.
+The client.js file is correctly copied to the desktop module's resources and linked in the jsMain logic, ensuring that all JavaScript functionality is available in the native image.

+## Reorganize resources for desktop module - 05/14/2025
+Reorganized resources to ensure all necessary files are available in the desktop module:
+1. Compared resources in desktop module with jvmMain in root project to identify duplicates
+2. Deleted duplicate GraalVM configuration files from root project since they were already in the desktop module
+3. Copied index.html from jsMain resources to desktop module's resources
+4. Copied prisma.js from jsMain resources to desktop module's resources
+5. Modified the client module's build.gradle.kts to copy client.js to desktop module's resources
+6. Added tasks to the root project's build.gradle.kts to copy resources to desktop module during build
+7. Updated the desktop module's build.gradle.kts to ensure proper task dependencies
+8. Verified that all resources are correctly placed in the desktop module's resources directory

+This reorganization ensures that all necessary resources (HTML, JS, etc.) are available in the desktop module, which is essential for building a native executable with GraalVM.
+The changes also ensure that resources are automatically copied during the build process, maintaining consistency between the main project and the desktop module.

+## Migrate GraalVM configuration to desktop module - 05/14/2025
+Migrated GraalVM native image configuration from the main project to the desktop module and documented the process:
+1. Examined the desktop module's build.gradle.kts to understand the current GraalVM configuration
+2. Inspected the jvmMain resources directory for GraalVM-related resources
+3. Found GraalVM configuration files in src/jvmMain/resources/META-INF/native-image/prisma.editor/prisma-editor/
+4. Created the necessary directory structure in the desktop module
+5. Migrated the following configuration files to the desktop module:
+   - reflect-config.json for reflection configuration (primarily for Microsoft Playwright)
+   - resource-config.json for resource inclusion (JS, HTML, CSS, JSON files)
+   - jni-config.json for JNI configuration
+   - proxy-config.json for dynamic proxy configuration
+   - serialization-config.json for serialization configuration
+6. Attempted to build a native executable (encountered module access errors)
+7. Added a new section to the README.md file documenting the process of building a native executable

+This migration ensures that the desktop module has all the necessary GraalVM configuration files to build a native executable.
+The README.md now includes detailed instructions for building a native executable, including prerequisites, configuration details, and known issues.

 ## Setup GraalVM native image configuration - 05/14/2025
 Implemented GraalVM native image configuration as described in graal_setup.md:
 1. Created a new branch 'task-graalvm-setup' for this task